blackedxyz/cnc-ddraw/README.md

 - Cyberchase Carnival Chaos
 - Cyberchase Castleblanca Quest
 - Cydonia Mars - The First Manned Mission
+- Cloud Kingdom 3 (only with /ddraw command line parameter)
 - Dark Earth
 - Dark Reign: The Future of War
 - Day Of The Tentacle